 It depends, but here is an example: If the resident tuition rate of “Best Western University” where you are enrolling is $10,000, then your WUE rate would be $15,000 ($10,000 x 1.5).
 If you were paying the full nonresident rate, you would pay $20,000, so you are saving $5,000 ($20,000 - $15,000) per year.
 Please note that this is just an illustration.
 We have estimated savings on each institutions' WUE profile (check our database), but to find out exactly how much you'll save, check directly with your enrolling WUE institution.
-In the most recent academic year, more than 31,000 students saved $235.8 million by enrolling through WUE.
+In the most recent academic year, some 34,000 students saved $264.7 million by enrolling through WUE.

 No. If you want to build time towards establishing residency, institutions require you to pay the full nonresident tuition.
 Residency policies vary by state (and institution), so check with your institution’s admissions or residency office for written requirements and advice.